-• The null character (\u0000) cannot be part of a path name.
-(This causes problems with the
+- The null character (\u0000) cannot be part of a path name.
+(This causes problems with the C binding.) - The following characters can't be used because they don't display well, or render in confusing ways: \u0001 \u0019 and \u007F \u009F. - The following characters are not allowed: \ud800 -uF8FFF, \uFFF0 uFFFF.

-C binding.)

-- The following characters can't be used because they don't display well, or render in confusing ways: \u0001 \u0019 and \u007F \u009F. - The following characters are not allowed: \ud800 -uF8FFF, \uFFF0-uFFFF, \uXFFFE \uXFFFF (where X is a digit 1 E), \uF0000 \uFFFFF. - The "." character can be used as part of another name, but "." and ".." cannot alone be used to indicate a node along a path, because ZooKeeper doesn't use relative paths.
+- The "." character can be used as part of another name, but "." and ".." cannot alone be used to indicate a node along a path, because ZooKeeper doesn't use relative paths.
 The following would be invalid: "/a/b/./c" or "/a/b/../c". - The token "zookeeper" is reserved.

-2.1.
-ZNodes
+2.1 ZNodes

 Every node in a ZooKeeper tree is referred to as a znode.
 Znodes maintain a stat structure that includes version numbers for data changes, acl changes.
 The stat structure also has timestamps.
-The version number, together with the timestamp allow ZooKeeper to validate the cache and to coordinate updates.
+The version number, together with the timestamp, allows ZooKeeper to validate the cache and to coordinate updates.
 Each time a znode's data changes, the version number increases.
 For instance, whenever a client retrieves data, it also receives the version of the data.
 And when a client performs an update or a delete, it must supply the version of the data of the znode it is changing.
 If the version it supplies doesn't match the actual version of the data, the update will fail.
 (This behavior can be overridden.
 For more information see...) [tbd...]